Can We Coexist With Wildfire? A The Dyrt PRO Member Made a Film About It (and His Answer Is YES!)

 Over the last 20 years, the destruction of homes and communities from wildfires has gone up exponentially.
 At the same time, we’ve spent billions of dollars in the U.S. on vegetation management to reduce wildfire risk, often far from the homes and communities we hope to protect.
 So, we set out to find out why our current response isn’t working and what other strategies we might try.

 What we found was actually quite surprising.
-There are researchers, firefighters and Native American experts who have developed ways to build new structures and retrofit old ones that make them far more resistant to wildfire.
+There are researchers, firefighters and Native American fire experts who have developed ways to build new structures and retrofit old ones that make them far more resistant to wildfire.
 And, if we use those techniques on a large scale, we could likely end the community-destruction problem.

 One of the sad realities I learned about fire is that lots of the money spent to reduce fire risk is likely taking us in the wrong direction from a climate perspective.
 That’s because when we cut trees to reduce burnable fuel in forests we release carbon, which warms the climate and makes large fires more likely.